coleifer/peewee/docs/peewee/query_library.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For our first foray into aggregates, we're going to stick to something simple.
-We want to know how many facilities exist - simply produce a total count.
+We want to know how many facilities exist.
+Produce a total count.

 .. code-block:: sql